|The U-Haul of the Empire, now with mom's attic for extra overhead storage space!|

 |So... it's not a triangle?|

-Flotillas are largely defined around their unique upgrades, which I've posted about today as a companion article.
+Flotillas are largely defined around their fleet support upgrades, which I've posted about today as a companion article.
 Please give them a look-over!

-The defining traits of the Gozanti, just like the Rebel GR75, are they are extremely cheap, they're very cost-effective at commanding squadrons (although only a base value of 2), and they come with a scatter defense token, which is a big part of keeping them alive - their 1 shield per hull zone and 3 hull points certainly aren't going to go too far in doing so!
+The defining traits of the Gozanti, just like the Rebel GR-75, are they are extremely cheap, they're very cost-effective at commanding squadrons (although only a base value of 2), and they come with a scatter defense token, which is a big part of keeping them alive - their low shields and hull aren't going to do much for them in a serious fight.

 Basic usage recommendations